ShiZhan/seed/README.rst

 *concept*
 ---------

-Storage of Extemporal Ensemble Device
+Storage of **Extemporal Ensemble Device**

-Organize commodity storage devices to build a loose-coupled system, which features dynamic metadata manager and data storage nodes.
+Organize commodity storage devices with minimum effort/spend to build a loose-coupled system, which features dynamic metadata manager and data storage nodes.

 *design*
 --------